oMakaron/CyberSecPortofolio/README.md

 # CyberSecPortofolio
-A compilation of things I learnt about cybersecurity Also used for assessment for a unit
+A compilation of things I learnt about cybersecurity.
+Also used for assessment for a unit